zabacad/www-zabacad-com/source/_posts/2016-02-04-empty-git-commits.md

 - A commit message
 - Branch information

-This makes them useful for creating a remote branch to populated later, such as by someone else or by some automation.
+This makes them useful for creating a remote branch to be populated later, such as by someone else or by some automation.

 ```bash
 git checkout -b config-med